4d/docs/docs/FormObjects/properties_TextAndPicture.md

 ## Icon Offset

-This property allows setting a custom offset value in pixels, which will be used when the button is clicked
+Sets a custom offset value in pixels, which will be used when the button is clicked

 The title of the button will be shifted to the right and toward the bottom for the number of pixels entered.
 This allows applying a customized 3D effect when the button is clicked.